Chargeback vs Refund: Know the Differences (for Merchants)

 Refunds vs Chargebacks

 Chargebacks and refunds are both common consequences of eCommerce fraud, and both could result in the merchant having to return funds to the consumer.
 However, these concepts describe two very different situations and should not be confused.
+Managing chargebacks and refunds is crucial for maintaining a healthy merchant account.

 TL;DR: The Difference Between Refunds and Chargebacks